tdpetrou/pandas_cub/README.md

 You should only use the `pandas_cub` environment to develop this library.
 When you are done with this session, run the command `conda deactivate` to return to your default conda environment.

-## Starting Pandas Cub

-You will be editing a single file for this project - the `__init__.py` file found in the `pandas_cub` directory.
-Each section of the tutorial is numbered below.

-A completed version of the project can be found in the `pandas_cub_final` directory.

 ## Test-Driven Development with pytest

-The completion of each part of this project is predicated upon passing the tests written in the `test_dataframe.py` module inside the tests folder.
+The completion of each part of this project is predicated upon passing the tests written in the `test_dataframe.py` module inside the `tests` folder.

 We will rely upon the [pytest library][1] to test our code.
 We installed it along with a command line tool with the same name during our environment creation.

-[Test-Driven the development][3] is a popular approach for development.
+[Test-Driven development][3] is a popular approach for development.
 It involves writing tests first and then writing code that passes the tests.

 ### Testing